 The Commission's adjudication of administrative complaints is controlled by the provisions of the State Ethics Commission Act, NMSA 1978, §§ 10-16G-1 to -16 (2019, as amended 2021), and the Commission's rules of procedure for administrative cases, promulgated at 1.8.3 NMAC.
-The Commission has also established and maintains its Proceedings Portal, a web-based case management and docketing system where parties and their attorneys may submit and view Commission filings.
+The Commission has also established and maintains its Proceedings Portal, a web-based case management and docketing system where parties and their attorneys may submit and view filings on the docket.